v-hemish/domain-switch-on-sentiment-analysis/README.md

-# Domain Switch on Sentiment Analysis using Gradient Reversal Layers
+# Domain Switch on Sentiment Analysis using Gradient Reversal Layer